 Fever and Infection

-Blood Clots (Deep Venous Thrombosis)
+Blood Clots (Deep Venous Thrombosis - DVT)

-This refers to formation of extra bone in the body.
+This refers to formation of extra bone in the body and occurs in about 10-20 percent of people with brain injury.
 The extra bone most often forms in the large joints of the body such as the hip or the shoulder.
 It can cause pain, swelling, inflammation and tightening of the joint.
-No one knows for certain why this happens.
+No one yet knows for certain why this happens.

 Fractures and Nerve Injuries

 Because most people with brain injuries have been involved in trauma, for instance an automobile collision, they are likely to have other injuries as well.
 Approximately 30 percent of people with brain injuries have fractures and the same number have injuries to the nerves of the arms and legs.
 Sometimes these injuries are not discovered until the person is in rehabilitation for several reasons.
 During the initial hospitalization, the focus is on life threatening conditions.
 Other problems are not yet a priority.
 Also, many fractures and nerve injuries are extremely difficult to diagnose when someone is comatose or minimally conscious because the primary symptoms of these injuries are pain and difficulty moving.
 As a person becomes more alert, however, the team may order additional tests, such as x-rays or an EMG, to assist with diagnosis.

 Some patients (less than ten percent) will have high blood pressure after a brain injury.
 This is usually because of damage to the part of the brain that controls blood pressure.
 Patients with high blood pressure are treated with medications called anti-hypertensives.